Skyscanner/backpack-android/docs/Chip/README.md

 For outline version use the `BpkOutlineChip` class

-Styles can be changed globally through `bpkChipStyle`.
+Styles can be changed globally through `bpkChipStyle` or `bpkOutlineChipStyle`.
 Check [theming](https://github.com/Skyscanner/backpack-android/blob/master/docs/THEMING.md) for more information.